 - Marriott Bonvoy Business™ American Express® Card

-Marriott Points are incredibly flexible.
-If you think you can only redeem them for hotel stays, think again!
+If you think Marriott points are only good for hotel stays, think again.
 You can also redeem them for car rentals, flights, travel packages, and even gift cards and merchandise.

-Here are some of the best ways to redeem your Marriott points.
+Here are some of the best ways to use your Marriott points:

-One of the more straightforward ways of redeeming your points is for a hotel!
-Marriott’s award chart is pretty transparent, showing you how many points you’ll need to book each hotel on your intended travel dates.
+One of the more straightforward ways of redeeming your points is for a hotel stay.
+Marriott’s award chart is relatively transparent, showing you the number of points needed to book each hotel on your intended travel dates.

 Once you’ve found the Marriott hotel you want, you’ll find a drop-down menu on the payment page.
-This will reveal all your payment options.
-For example, if you’re staying more than one night, you can choose to pay cash for certain nights if you like.
+This will show payment options.
+For example, if you’re staying more than one night, you can customize your payment using cash and points, if you like.

-Even if you’re NOT staying more than one night, you can still split your payment between cash + points with many hotels.
-You’ll have to do the math to see if taking this option is a good idea.
+Even if you stay only one night, you can still split your payment between cash and points with many hotels.
+You’ll have to do the math to see if using this option is a good idea.

 For example, the AC Hotel in Cincinnati charges 25,000 points for a free night in November.
 But you can also pay 12,000 points and $123 (after taxes).

-Outside of a standard award, Marriott will also soon offer Peak and Off Peak rates, meaning the award price will fluctuate (for better or worse) based on the date you’re staying.
+Also, don’t forget that outside of standard pricing, Marriott recently enacted peak and off-peak rates, meaning the award price will fluctuate (for better or worse) based on the date you’re staying.

-If that’s not enough and you’d prefer to hang onto your cash, you can use Marriott’s Points Advance feature, which allows you to book an award stay even if you don’t have enough points!
-Keep in mind though that you will need to earn the points at least 14 days before your arrival date.
+If that’s not enough and you’d prefer to hang onto your cash, you can use Marriott Points Advance feature, which allows you to book an award stay even if you don’t have enough points but you will need to earn the points at least 14 days before your arrival date.

-Finally, all award stays of 4 nights or more get a 5th night free!
+Finally, all award stays of four nights or more get a fifth night free.

 Here’s the full list: